rmsk2/soundy/README.md

 The whole purpose behind all this is to increase the accessibility of audio books for persons who are impaired in such ways that make using the UI of modern computers difficult or impractical.
-This is (hopefully) achieved by transforming the task of using a piece of software via a mouse or touch controlled GUI into a series of simple manual interactions which require the user to place easy to handle physical objects (smartcards) at a certain location (the reader).
+This is (hopefully) achieved by transforming the task of using a piece of software via a mouse or touch controlled GUI into a series of simple manual interactions which require the user to place easy to handle physical objects (smartcards, tags, ...) at a certain location (the reader).

 This software is written in Python and depends on [`pygame`](https://www.pygame.org/docs/) for implemeting the UI and `pyscard` for handling card access. [`pyscard`](https://github.com/LudovicRousseau/pyscard) in turn relies on the `pcscd`